captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 $ sudo chmod g+rw /dev/vmnet1
 ```

-Note: If you want to do promiscuous on a `LAN Segment`, you need to set the permissions on `/dev/vmnet0`.
+Note: If you want to do promiscuous on a `LAN Segment` or the default `Bridged Network`, you need to set the permissions on `/dev/vmnet0`.
+If you want to do it on the default `NAT Network`, set it on `/dev/vmnet8`.
+If you want to do it on the default `Host-Only Network`, set it on `/dev/vmnet1`.

-However, this doesn't persist acros reboot, so I made this addition to the end of the `vmwareStartVmnet()` function in `/etc/init.d/vmware`:
+However, this doesn't persist across reboot, so I made this addition to the end of the `vmwareStartVmnet()` function in `/etc/init.d/vmware`:

 ```bash
 for int in /dev/vmnet1 /dev/vmnet2 /dev/vmnet3 /dev/vmnet8; do